-Canon 1Ds versus Pentax K-1 II
+Canon 1Ds vs Pentax K-1 II

-The Canon EOS-1Ds and the Pentax K-1 II are two digital cameras that were officially introduced, respectively, in September 2002 and February 2018.
+The Canon EOS-1Ds and the Pentax K-1 II are two digital cameras that were announced, respectively, in September 2002 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 11 megapixel, whereas the Pentax provides 36.2 MP.
+The Canon has a resolution of 11 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is considerably smaller (39 percent) than the Canon 1Ds.
 Moreover, the K-1 II is markedly lighter (20 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1Ds gets 600 shots out of its NP-E3 battery, while the K-1 II can take 670 images on a single charge of its D-LI90 power pack.
 As can be seen in the images above, the 1Ds has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the K-1 II, Pentax provides the D-BG6 vertical grip as an optional accessory (see here on eBay).